Terms for Business Services

 (b) to update the Services to reflect changes in relevant laws and regulatory requirements;

-(c) to make changes to the Services as requested by you or notified by us to you (see clause 9); and/or
+(c) to make changes to the Services as requested by you or notified by us to you (see clause 9);

-(d) to carry out planned maintenance.
+(e) to carry out planned maintenance.

-7.2 Where we suspend your Services under clause 7.1, we will do our best to ensure that necessary maintenance and support work is carried out overnight and we will use reasonable endeavours to provide at least 5 working days' notice to you (see “How we may contact you” above) prior to such work being carried out, although this may not always be possible if the problem is urgent or an emergency (in which case we will use reasonable endeavours to provide you with as much notice as reasonably possible).
+7.2 Where we suspend your Services under clause 7.1, we will do our best to ensure that necessary maintenance and support work is carried out overnight and we will use reasonable endeavours to provide at least 5 Working Days' notice to you (see “How we may contact you” above) prior to such work being carried out, although this may not always be possible if the problem is urgent or an emergency (in which case we will use reasonable endeavours to provide you with as much notice as reasonably possible).

 7.3 Reasons we may suspend the supply of Services to you because of your actions.